|Drinking Water & Wastewater Professionals||DOPL.BCREInv@dopl.idaho.gov||Link|

 When your complaint is received by IDOPL, it is reviewed to determine whether an investigation should be conducted.
 In order to proceed with an investigation, IDOPL must determine whether (1) those involved are under the jurisdiction of the Board, and (2) the complaint related to the possible violations of the Board’s laws or rules.

-In cases where the Board does not have jurisdiction, you will be notified and may be referred to other agencies or resources.
-If an investigation is appropriate, the complaint is assigned to one of IDOPL’s investigators and you will receive notification.
+If an investigation is warranted, the complaint is assigned to one of IDOPL’s investigators.
 Once the investigation process is complete, the entire file is reviewed to determine whether further action is warranted.
 Possible action by the Board includes:

 - Closing the file without action;